openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 The second audio sink has `-notify` appended to the renderer id for its name, and has a special behavior.
 This audio sink is used to play notifications.
 When setting the volume parameter in the `playSound` command, the volume of the renderer will only change for the duration of playing the notification.
-The `maxnotificationduration` configuration parameter of the renderer will limit the notification duration the value of the parameter in seconds.
+The `maxNotificationDuration` configuration parameter of the renderer will limit the notification duration the value of the parameter in seconds.
 Normal playing will resume after the notification has played or when the maximum notification duration has been reached, whichever happens first.
 Longer sounds or streams will be cut off.